-- Pre-order Supes Ain’t Always Heroes from your vendor of choice.
+- Order Supes Ain’t Always Heroes from your vendor of choice.

 - Fill out the below form with your email address and upload an image of your receipt.

-- Check your email for a message from Smart Pop on December 5 and download your art!
+- Check your email for a message from Smart Pop download your art!